Kitware/arctic-viewer-ios/README.md

 # Arctic Viewer

-A native iOS wrapper and data manager for [Tonic In Situ Data Viewer](https://github.com/Kitware/in-situ-data-viewer).
+A native iOS wrapper and data manager for [Tonic Arctic Viewer](https://github.com/Kitware/arctic-viewer).
 For iPad and iPhone, requires at least iOS 8.

 ## Setup

 The project depends on three [CocoaPods](https://cocoapods.org/) which are marked in the `Podfile`.

 ```
 $ git clone https://github.com/Kitware/Arctic-Viewer.git